Thepuppetqueen57/brainrust/README.md

 # Brainrust
- BrainRust is a BrainFuck superset made in Rust!
+ BrainRust is a BrainF superset made in Rust!

  It has new commands such as `*` which prints a number instead of an ascii character!